 WarNymph is my digital avatar, aka my digital self.
 Everyone is living two lives: their digital life and their offline life.
 I want to untether my two lives from each other for mental-health purposes, haha.
 And also for fun.

 WarNymph is Grimes' digital avatar, created through scanning her entire body into a computer and augmenting it.
-Working on the avatar with brother & creative partner Mac Boucher, Grimes explains that WarNymph will always be a work in progress, with plans for her growing, dying, respawning, and eventually becoming playable.
+Working on the avatar with brother and creative partner Mac Boucher, Grimes explains that WarNymph will always be a work in progress, with plans for her growing, dying, respawning, and eventually becoming playable.

 WarNymph allows Grimes to promote her music and engage with her fans in an alternative way that doesn't require her physical presence, but still allows for an exciting expansion of the Grimes universe.